andrewmoise/grits/README.md

 And on the admin side, compounding those user-side issues, there are significant centralized hosting issues that still haven't gone away.
 Bittorrent is great, ActivityPub is great, but popular sites still run on expensive centrally-served hosting.
 People still invest in S3 to run their Mastodon nodes.
 My vision would be that, in addition to the user side getting better, it could become realistic to run something like a busy Mastodon node or Peertube instance, and have a substantial amount of the hosting being done by the users.

-Basically, the idea for this project is to provide a framework which is more akin to minicomputers instead of mainframes, or of open source instead of Windows.
+Basically, the idea for this project is to provide a framework which is more akin to minicomputers instead of mainframes, or to open source instead of Windows.

 ## Examples